Revisiting and modeling power-law distributions in empirical outage data of power systems: Discussion

-where $B$-s can be considered as conserved agents that move in the system and their role is only to sustain the system function in a SOC way, as we proposed above.
-The outage size is then measured by the number of $A$ particles.
-This simple system can be considered as the combination of spontaneous isotropic percolation (IP) and a branching process, describing a possible failure cascade, which implies the criticality of the directed percolation coupled with a conserved density (DP-C), as $B$ can be regarded as a background and the total number $N_A+N_0$ is conserved \cite{van1998}.
-The process takes place on a network of electrical units, which is presumably small-world like.
-For high-voltate nodes, we showed \cite{odor2020,odor2022} that the power grids have exponential degree distribution and graph dimensions are between 2 and 3, but we don't know the network of the components of the database, because the elements can be sub-units or electrical control circuits.
-On the other hand, when there is no particle number conservation in the system, we know that for regular networks the DP fixed point is stable asymptotically as compared to the IP \cite{IP-DP-cross-FT,IP-DP-cross}, so a crossover may happen between IP to DP.
+where the number of $B$-s can be a considered conserved quantity.
+They move in the system and their role is only to sustain the system's function.
+The $0 \to A$ describes the slow drive, while the $A + 0\to A+A$ models the fast redistribution ending by the dissipative $A+B \to 0+B$ repair process, in agreement with an SOC model.
+The outage size is then measured by the time integral of the number of $A$-s in an SOC avalanche.
+This simple system can be considered as the combination of spontaneous isotropic percolation~\cite{IP} (IP) and a branching process, describing a possible failure cascade, which implies the criticality of the directed percolation~\cite{DP}, coupled with a conserved density (DP-C)~\cite{odorbook}, as $B$ can be regarded as a background and the total number $N_A+N_0$ is conserved~\cite{van1998}.
+The process takes place on a network of interacting electrical units which may contain long-range interactions.
+The interacting network can be quite different from the physical connection network, which is presumably small-world like, and for high-voltage nodes, we showed \cite{odor2020,odor2022} that power grids have graph dimensions between 2 and 3, but we don't know the network of the components of the database.
+For example, it has been shown in Ref.~\cite{zhou2020} that cascading transmission line outages can be described by Markov chain transition matrices, with which non-local interactions of transmission lines can be observed.
+When there is no particle number conservation in the system, we know that for regular networks the DP critical fixed point is stable asymptotically as compared to the IP \cite{IP-DP-cross-FT,IP-DP-cross}, so a crossover may happen between IP to DP.
 Such crossover between critical points has also been studied in the IP + DP model in the case of brain models~\cite{PRX-Kor}, on different complex networks.
-Then similarly, with reaction \eqref{eqs:react}, we should expect a IP to DP-C crossover.
-However, if the spontaneous failure probability is small, it does not cause critical IP percolation, but a slightly off-critical DP-C, which cannot be distinguished from wandering around DP-C criticality as in the case of SOC-like models \footnote{Numerical analysis showed, that in the presence of such composite reactions, the cascade size and duration distribution exponents crossover to larger values on complex networks~\cite{IP-small,IP-PL} for larger avalanche sizes and durations.
-This agrees and may explain our power-law fitting results for the failure durations, where we see a crossover around $t_c \simeq 24$ hours from smaller to bigger $\tau_t$ exponents.
+Then similarly, with the conserved reactions \eqref{eqs:react}, we should expect an IP to DP-C crossover.
+If the spontaneous failure probability is small, it does not cause a critical DP-C percolation, but a slightly off-critical one, which cannot be distinguished from wandering around DP-C criticality as in the case of SOC-like models \footnote{Numerical analysis showed, that in the presence of such composite reactions, the cascade size and duration distribution exponents crossover to larger values on complex networks~\cite{IP-small,IP-PL} for larger avalanche sizes and durations.
+This agrees and may explain our power-law fitting results for the failure durations, where we see a crossover around $t_c \simeq 24$ hours from smaller to bigger $\tau_T$ exponents.
 Note, that in the databases the outage times are rounded to 1-min or 1-hour slots, so shorter-time results may not be reliable}.